timker/docs/docs/_documentation/Error-Handling.md

 catch (WebServiceException webEx)
 {
     /*
       webEx.StatusCode        = 400
+      webEx.StatusDescription = ArgumentNullException
       webEx.ErrorCode         = ArgumentNullException
-      webEx.Message     = Value cannot be null.
+      webEx.ErrorMessage      = Value cannot be null.
 Parameter name: Name webEx.StackTrace        = (your Server Exception StackTrace - in DebugMode) webEx.ResponseDto       = (your populated Response DTO)
       webEx.ResponseStatus    = (your populated Response Status DTO) webEx.GetFieldErrors()  = (individual errors for each field if any) */
 }
 ```

+Where the `StatusCode` and `StatusDescription` are the HTTP StatusCode and Description which shows the top-level HTTP-layer details that all HTTP Clients see.
+The StatusDescription is typically short and used to indicate the type of Error returned which by default is the Type of the Exception thrown.
+HTTP Clients normally inspect the `StatusCode` to determine how to handle the error on the client.

+All [Service Clients](https://github.com/ServiceStack/ServiceStack/wiki/Clients-overview) also have access to Application-level Error details which are returned in the Error Response DTO Body where the `ErrorCode` holds the Exception Type and is what clients would inspect to determine and handle the Type of Exception it is whilst the `ErrorMessage` holds the Server Exception Message which provides a human-friendly, longer and descriptive description of the Error that can be displayed to the end user.
+In [DebugMode](https://github.com/ServiceStack/ServiceStack/wiki/Debugging#debugmode) the `StackTrace` is populated with the Server StackTrace to help front-end developers from identifying the cause and location of the Error.

+If the Error refers to a particular field such as a Field Validation Exception, `GetFieldErrors()` holds the error information for each field that has an Error.

+These defaults can be changed to provide further customized error responses by the various options below:

 ### Enabling StackTraces